 Apply For Grant Funding

-Breast Cancer Canada’s Scientific Advisory Committee is leading the selection process and is committed to listening to breast cancer patients.
-All funded project teams are required to include a breast cancer patient advocate or a local breast cancer advocacy group as part of their research.
+Guided by Breast Cancer Canada’s Scientific Advisory Committee, the selection process places an emphasis on integrating the perspectives of breast cancer patients.
+Successful project teams securing funding are mandated to include a breast cancer patient advocate or a local breast cancer advocacy group in their research, ensuring a holistic and patient-centric approach.

-The selected projects will focus on precision oncology that deliver individualized treatment models and accelerate the transition from standard approaches for breast cancer treatment, to the new age of personalized medicine.
-The projects will surround four divisions of precision oncology research: basic science, screening and detection, personalized treatment, and patient reported outcomes.
-All projects must also include an artificial intelligence (AI) component.
+The selected projects will all focus on precision oncology, advancing traditional breast cancer screening and therapeutics into the era of personalized medicine.
+These initiatives will span four dimensions of precision oncology research: basic science, screening and detection, personalized treatment and diagnostic tests, and patient-reported outcomes.
+Notably, all projects are required to integrate an artificial intelligence (AI) component, showcasing a commitment to cutting-edge technology and advancements.

 Scientific Advisory Board